 Erosion control activities have not been undertaken to date and are not currently planned to occur.
-Removal of livestock will lead to slow improvement of scalded areas as soil profiles develop and organic matter composition increases.
+Removal of livestock during key periods of the year will lead to slow improvement of scalded areas as soil profiles develop and organic matter composition increases.
 Gully erosion may require more intense remediation possible including gully reshaping, geotextile placement, revegetation, or coir logs/timber check dams.
-Gully erosion should be monitored to ascertain if the gully is stable or active before any remediation works are considered (likely a further 12 months).
-This could be completed with high-accuracy GPS data or in field measurements with semi-permanent location marks (example Dumpy survey peg) and measuring tape.
+Gully erosion should continue to be monitored but remediation works is not recommended at this time.